tianlu-wang/Identifying-and-Mitigating-Spurious-Correlations-for-Improving-Robustness-in-NLP-Models/README.md

 ## Model training:
 Please follow the [transformer](https://github.com/huggingface/transformers) repository to finetune your model.
 Once the model is trained, save all attentions and predictions and follow the notebook to find shortcuts!
+To find synonyms, we use the counter-fitting word embeddings as shown in [Textfooler](https://github.com/jind11/TextFooler)

 ## Citing
 If you find our paper/code useful, please consider citing: